arashiyans/Windows-System-Security-Check-Script-Simple/README.md

 - Python 3.x
 - `psutil` library (Install with `pip install psutil`)

+## ⚠️ Warning:
+The code contains **example malware names** which are not real.
+To test the detection feature, you can replace the example name with actual malware process names if available.

+- **DO NOT** run this script on a real operating system if you are testing with real malware.
+- **Use a virtual environment** like VirtualBox or VMware to safely run tests with malware.

 # Kontribusi
 Kami sangat menghargai kontribusi Anda.
 Jika Anda ingin berkontribusi pada proyek ini, silakan ikuti langkah-langkah berikut: